Bob Dole championed ‘lives of greater dignity’ for Americans with disabilities - NewsBreak

 “The world as we know it today is more accessible and inclusive for people with disabilities because of Sen. Bob Dole,” said Maria Town, president and CEO of AAPD.
 “Sen. Dole worked to elevate the voices and perspectives of people with disabilities, encouraging greater leadership opportunities for disabled people and sharing his experience of disability with his colleagues to build bipartisan consensus for disability policy issues.
 His passing represents an enormous loss for AAPD, the disability community at-large, and the nation.”

+Senate Republican Leader Mitch McConnell remembered Dole as a man whose career may appear on the surface to be one of contrast.
+While he championed Republican ideals, he remained committed to caring for the vulnerable — from veterans to people with disabilities.

+“The virtues and the values that led Bob Dole to raise his right hand, enlist in the Army, and fight bravely until he could not raise that hand any longer… were the same virtues and values that compelled him to raise his left hand for a different oath in the Kansas State Capitol a few years later.
+And then across the Rotunda in the U.S. House.
+And then here in the Senate,” McConnell said. ““With Bob Dole, what you saw was what you got.
+And from his comrades in the 10th Mountain Division… to his constituents in Kansas… to the whole Senate and the entire country… what we got was extraordinary.”

-The post Bob Dole championed ‘lives of greater dignity’ for Americans with disabilities appeared first on Idaho Capital Sun .
+The post Bob Dole championed ‘lives of greater dignity’ for Americans with disabilities appeared first on Kansas Reflector .

 Comments / 0